Community Street Safety Project

 Through walks, runs, and bike rides, we’re paying attention to what people experience, what feels unsafe, and what’s missing, and beginning to test small improvements along a pilot corridor in Altadena.

-In partnership with Altadena Bicycle Club • Community rides and walks underway • Supported by a national grant
+In partnership with Altadena Bicycle Club & Altadena CoLab • Community rides and walks underway • Supported by a national grant

 what’s going on?